Bloodmallet/wowtc/docs/character/threat.md

 	Since the effects need to be manually blacklisted expect plenty of exceptions, some notables in Shadowlands are Indomitable, Condensed Anima Sphere and Keg of Heavens, there are very likely others.

-- All threat modifiers are multiplicative, eg. *a Protection Warrior casts Taunt followed by Heroic Throw on a target:
+- All threat modifiers are multiplicative, eg. *a Protection Warrior casts Taunt followed by Heroic Throw on a target*:

-	Heroic Throw deals 100 damage* and generates `100*6.5*5*4=11000` threat (x6.5 from protection spec, x5 from Taunt debuff, x4 from Heroic Throw modifier).
+	Heroic Throw deals 100 damage and generates `100*6.5*5*4=11000` threat (x6.5 from protection spec, x5 from Taunt debuff, x4 from Heroic Throw modifier).

 ### 'Special' spells